mahadeokhamgal/interview_questions/Java_Springboot_answeres.md

     - Runtime polymorphism.

 - **How does garbage collection work in Java?**
+    `Garbage collection in Java is an automatic memory management mechanism that removes objects that are no longer in use or referenced by the program.
+This helps to ensure efficient memory usage by reclaiming unused memory, preventing memory leaks.`

 - **What are String, StringBuilder, and StringBuffer?**
+    *String*
+    - `String is one of the primitive data types in Java, that represents series of characters.`
+    - String is immutable, meaning everytime you want to update something in string, a new memory will be created.

+    *StringBuilder*
+    - `StringBuilders are good way to manipulate strings as it is mutable in nature, provides lot of methods to process string.
+Stringbuilders are not thread safe in case of multithreading.`

+    *StringBuffer*
+    - `StringBuffer are an similar to stringbuiler and are thread safe as compared to stringbuilder.
+These are good to use in case multithreading is needed to be used.`

 - **Explain the difference between `final`, `finally`, and `finalize()`.**
+    *final*
+    - Final is used to make the variables final that is once initialised it cannot be modified, final methods cannot be overriden.
+    *finally*
+    - Finally is used in exception handling in Java, finally block is executed after try and catch are executed, finally will always be called irrespective of try/catch execution, so finally serves purpose of closing connections/cleaning purposes.
+    *finalize()*
+    - finalise is used to make function thread safe.

 - **How does the HashMap work internally in Java?**
 - **What is the difference between ArrayList and LinkedList?**
 - **Explain the concept of multithreading and the Thread lifecycle.**